The Customer engages Nuago and Nuago agrees to provide the Services in

 (i) promptly notify the other party of the event and provide an estimate of the non-performance and delay;

-(ii) take all reasonable steps to overcome the effects of the event (but this does not require the settlement of industrial disputes or other claims on unreasonable terms); and
+(ii) take all reasonable steps to overcome the effects of the event (but this does not require the settlement of industrial disputes or other claims on unreasonable terms or the expenditure of additional money); and

 (iii) resume compliance as soon as practicable after the event no longer affects either party.